Player's Guide Index

 Mechanics Affected by Charisma

-Intelligence is often paired with these Abilities: Occult, Academics, Computer, Science, Medicine.
+Intellect is often paired with these Abilities: Occult, Culture, Computer, Science, Medicine.

-- A character's rating in Mind is equal to their Intelligence + Charisma + 1, with a maximum of 9.
+- A character's rating in Mind is equal to their Intellect + Charisma + 1, with a maximum of 9.

-- If a player forgets a detail, the GM refers to their character's Intelligence when making a determination of whether or not their Character remembers it.
+- If a player forgets a detail, the GM refers to their character's Intellect when making a determination of whether or not their Character remembers it.

 Abilities represent a character's special training, honed skills, and learned knowledge.